-- How does this Tenet benefit us? - Can you think of a recent time you received a compliment?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - Can you think of a recent time you received a compliment?
 How did that make you feel? - Taking this up one level, can you also think of a time when you learned that someone had been talking about you in a positive way when you weren't around?
 How did that make you feel?
 Are those "second-hand" compliments more powerful?
-Why?
+Why? - [Add your own]